tigerabrodi/tigerabrodi/README.md

 I'm also recognized as a [Hashnode Blogging Expert](https://tigerabrodi.blog/) with 100k+ blog reads.

+If you're looking for my book on advanced JS, you can find it here: [Intermediate To Advanced JS](https://github.com/tigerabrodi/intermediate-to-advanced-js-book).

 ## Anime 🙈

 I love to watch anime.